fabs200/Pareto2GBfit/README.md

 |---------------|---------------------------------|
 | Pareto to GB 	| `Paretobranchfit(x, b, x0, ...)`|

-This is a wrapper that applies all fit functions above in a row (from Paretofit to GBfit), saves all parameters and GOFs and finally evaluates the fit according the specified rejection criteria (rejection_criteria='LRtest' or `rejection_criteria='AIC'`).
+This is a wrapper that applies all fit functions above in a row (from Paretofit to GBfit), saves all parameters and GOFs and finally evaluates the fit according the specified rejection criteria (rejection_criterion='LRtest' or `rejection_criterion='AIC'`).
 Options:

 | arg                    | default                                                                                                                                                                 | description                                                         |